danvega/danvega-dev-nuxt/content/blog/2020/01/17/vue-3-alpha-cli-plugin.md

 slug: start-using-vue3-today
 date: "2020-01-17T13:58:29.936Z"
 published: true
-excerpt: "In this tutorial, I walk you through how to add Vue 3 to a new project."
+description: "In this tutorial, I walk you through how to add Vue 3 to a new project."
 author: "Dan Vega"
 tags:
   - "vue3"